SCEMA-WSI/docs/content/en/docs/01_getting_started/01_loading_image/_index.md

 ---
-title: Getting Started
+title: Loading an Image
-description: Get started with SCEMATK
+description: Load an image with SCEMATK
 weight: 10
 ---